-In England for example, most national statistics are based on the Hospital Episodes Statistics (HES), the national statistical data warehouse for England of the care provided by NHS hospitals and for NHS hospital patients treated elsewhere.
-HES is the data source for a wide range of healthcare analysis by the NHS, Government and many other organisations and individuals.
+In England for example, most national statistics are based on the HES, the national statistical data warehouse for England of the care provided by NHS hospitals and for NHS hospital patients treated elsewhere.
+HES is the data source for a wide range of healthcare analysis by the NHS, government and many other organisations and individuals.
 In 2008, a National Cancer Data Repository was set up.
 This links a range of patient data related to cancer, including cancer registry records and HES.
-This new source of linked data is invaluable for improving our understanding of cancer and the patient journey.
-Useful research and analysis is already emerging out of this.
-The examples given below include cancer patients receiving major surgical resections and thirty-day postoperative mortality after colorectal cancer surgery.
+This source of linked data is invaluable for improving our understanding of cancer and the patient journey.
+In 2012 this system was incorporated in to the Cancer Analysis System to analyse data from the NCRS.
+Examples of analysis given below include cancer patients receiving major surgical resections and 30-day postoperative mortality after colorectal cancer surgery.

-Varies by source
+varies by source